pingcap/docs-tidb-operator/en/v2-vs-v1.md

 Due to the complexity of TiDB clusters, Kubernetes' native deployment and StatefulSet controllers cannot fully meet TiDB's deployment and operation needs.
 TiDB Operator v1 manages all TiDB components using StatefulSet, but some limitations of StatefulSet prevent maximizing Kubernetes' capabilities, such as:

-- StatefulSet restricts modifications to VolumeClaimTemplate, making native scaling impossible.
+- StatefulSet restricts modifications to `VolumeClaimTemplate`, making native scaling impossible.
 - StatefulSet enforces the order of scaling and rolling updates, causing repeated leader scheduling.
 - StatefulSet requires all Pods under the same controller to have identical configurations, necessitating complex startup scripts to differentiate Pod parameters.
 - There is no API for defining raft members, leading to semantic conflicts between restarting Pods and removing raft members, and no intuitive way to remove a specific TiKV node.